tajulien/GRP-T-IGR204-Mini-Project1-Baby-Names/README.md

 To avoid confusion in the case of mixed-gender names, the gender information has been added to the name.

 #### Description
-Line plot on the top and bar plot in the lower right corner are similar to ones designed on Tableau software.
-A bar chart with both positive and negative values has been created to display the rate of change of the number of baby names as a function of the year.
-On the top right corner, an interactive legend has been added to display graphs only for a specific name.
-Besides, a selection of a temporal range on the charts updates values of the bar plot in the lower right corner.
+We recommend selecting less than 10 names for a better readability of the graphs.

+The visualization consists of 3 charts :
+- Graph 1 : for each of the selected names, the line plot on the top represents the total number of babies that were given that name each year
+- Graph 2 : the bar chart on the bottom left corner shows the year over year change rate on the number of births for a given name.
+- Graph 3 : the bar chart on the bottom right corner displays the cumulative sum of the selected names on a given time frame.

+The display can be filtered by selecting a time window (e.g. 1950 - 1970) and/or by selecting a specific name on the interactive legend on the top right corner.

+When a time window is selected on graph 1 or 2, the cumulative sum of the selected names on graph 3 will be automatically updated.

+If the user selects a name on the interactive legend, the year over year change rate for that name will be displayed on graph 2.
+In addition, the selected name will be highlighted on the line plot  on graph 1 and the bar plot on graph 3.

 #### Conclusion

-This visualization enables the user to show the evolution and the popularity of baby names over time.
-In particular, the chart with the rate of change allows to highlight a sudden evolution of the number of baby names over the time.
-Hence, it answers the assignment criteria.
+The visualization shows the evolution and the popularity of names over time.

+For instance, we display graphs for the following names : Bastien, Clément, Guillaume, Julien and Lucas.
+According to the graph, we can observe :
+- Guillaume and Julien were popular names between 1970 and 1995 in comparison with others.
+These names are unpopular nowadays
+- Lucas became a popular name in 90's and remain quite popular nowadays
+- Guillaume was suddenly unpopular name in 1997

 ## Visualization 2 (Altair)